 The US flag and the Euro flag side by side, representing USD to EUR exchange.

 Many businesses have local bank accounts in USD or EUR to facilitate USD-EUR transactions.
 This helps avoid currency conversion fees and streamlines B2B transactions.
-Having a multi-currency account that includes these and other currencies adds convenience and flexibility for European businesses and their partners.
+A multi-currency account that includes these and other currencies adds convenience and flexibility for European businesses and their partners.

 Here are some of the key use cases: